AmbireTech/adex-protocol/OUTPACE.md

 ### On-chain

 * `channelOpen(channel)`: open an OUTPACE channel
-* `channelWithdraw(channel, state, signatures, merkleProof, amount)`: allows anyone who earned from this channel to withdraw their earnings by providing `(state, signatures)` and `merkleProof`
+* `channelWithdraw(channel, state, signatures, merkleProof, amount)`: allows anyone who earned from this channel to withdraw their earnings by providing `(state, signatures)` and `merkleProof`; can be called multiple times, and will always withdraw the difference between what you previously withdrew and the `amount`; this difference is called "outstanding amount"
 * `channelExpiredWithdraw(channel)`: allows the channel creator to withdraw the remaining deposit in a channel after it expired; not needed on blockchain platforms where we can define our own "end block" function, like Cosmos/Polkadot

 The on-chain accounting that has to be done is: